-“Quiet Drumming Challenge” (excerpted from Making Music Magazine’s feature “In The Company Of Drums”
+“Quiet Drumming Challenge” (excerpted from Making Music Magazine’s feature on Jim, “In The Company Of Drums”

 “Greiner has had his fair share of challenges when organizing circles. … the versatility of drums enables him to turn them into memorable teaching moments.

 ‘The restaurant chain Chipotle once asked me to do a team-building, motivational program for 160 managers,’ says Greiner.
 ‘The program took place in a ballroom above a hotel restaurant that was still serving lunch.
 The planner was concerned that we might disturb the restaurant patrons.’

 So Greiner turned to a low-volume version of his drum program, using small drums and maracas.
 ‘I actually used the low volume as a way to show how the Chipotle managers could train staff to deal with fast-paced operations while maintaining an atmosphere of tranquility for their patrons.'”

 An Upbeat Awards Ceremony (excerpted from Making Music Magazine’s feature “In The Company Of Drums)